hellerve/ptolemy/README.md

 flaws are depressingly basic, they’re also not ounlandish, in a perverse way.
 One more reason to be sad at the state of programming as a craft and science.

+* [Optimizing Pattern Matching](http://pauillac.inria.fr/~maranget/papers/opat/) by **Fabrice Le Fessant & Luc Maranget** (2001)

+One thing that struck me while reading thee papers was how *simple* most of the discussed optimizations were.
+While I’ve very publicly dabbled in compiler development from time to time, many optimization techniques I’ve looked at still seem scary and complex.
+Not the ones described in this paper.
+I don’t know whether that’s a testament to the author’s abilities to describe them—to me, anyway— or rather due to their objective simplicity.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)